GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         >              'LanzanoEtAl2019_RJB_OMO']
         > imt_list = ['PGA', 'SA(0.2)', 'SA(0.6)', 'SA(1.0)']

 2. We can also specify the GMPEs and intensity measures within a ``.toml`` file.
-The ``.toml`` file method is required for the use of GMPEs with user-specifiable input parameters.
+The ``.toml`` file method permits easier specification of additional parameters accepted by some GMMs compared to when specifying them in lists of strings as demonstrated above.

    The additional input parameters which are specifiable for certain GMPEs are available within their corresponding GMPE modules (the ``.py`` GMM files found in ``oq-engine\openquake\hazardlib\gsim``).
 The capabilties of ModifiableGMPE are primarily contained within ``oq-engine\openquake\hazardlib\gsim\mgmpe\modifiable_gmpe.py``.